 - Reflect the overall understanding and knowledge acquired during the entire course. - The assignment will give them a flavour of research in their desired field of interest and improve their writing skills as well.
 It will further enable the students to think and interpret individually due to different topic chosen. - Gain experience at reading and evaluating the scientific literature in the area. - Apply the knowledge in future course of their career development in higher education and research.

-On a topic related to 'Major Elective' which will include -
+Dissertation under the supervision of a teacher on a topic related to 'Major Elective' of the respective students which will include -

 - 1. Thesis submission

 - 2. Seminar presentation

 - 3. Viva-voce

 Any one of the following Major Electives (Special paper)